solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 2: Open the Visual Studio solution, and update connection string values

-1. Using Visual Studio 2019, open the /Hands-on lab/Resources/Fabrikam.FieldDevice.sln solution.
+1. Using Visual Studio Code, open the /Hands-on lab/Resources/Fabrikam.FieldDevice.Generator folder.

 2. Open *appsettings.json* and copy & paste the connection strings that you generated in Task 1 into this file.